Decimal Day: Preparation

 Conversion tables were provided, showing how prices in £sd rounded to the new currency: this including saying 3d was equivalent to 1p though 9d was equivalent to 4p.
-This led to some anomalies: school meals were charged at 1s9d a day or 8s9d for a five-day week; these became 9p a day or 45p a week despite the conversion tables suggesting 8s9d should be 44p.
+This led to some anomalies: school meals were charged at 1s 9d a day or 8s 9d for a five-day week; these became 9p a day or 45p a week despite the conversion tables suggesting 8s 9d should be 44p.

 After Decimal Day

 Because of extensive preparations and the publicity campaigns organised by the British government, Decimal Day itself went smoothly.
-Some criticism – such as the fact that the new halfpenny coin was relatively small, and that some traders had taken advantage of the transition to raise their prices – were levelled, despite the fact that in the latter case, overall price adjustments slightly favoured the consumer.
-Some used new pennies as sixpences in vending machines.
+Some criticisms – such as the fact that the new halfpenny coin was relatively small, and that some traders had taken advantage of the transition to raise their prices – were levelled, despite the fact that in the latter case, overall price adjustments slightly favoured the consumer.
+Some people used new pennies as sixpences in vending machines.
 After 15 February, shops continued to accept payment in old coins but always issued change in new coins.
-The old coins were then returned to banks, and so most of them were quickly taken out of circulation.
+The old coins were then returned to banks, so most of them were quickly taken out of circulation.

 The new halfpenny, penny, and twopence coins were introduced on 15 February 1971.
 Within two weeks of Decimal Day, the old penny (1d) and old threepence (3d) coins had left circulation, and old sixpences had become somewhat rare.
 On 31 August 1971, the 1d and 3d were officially withdrawn from circulation, ending the transition period to decimal currency.

 The government intended that in speech, the new units would be called "new pence"; however, the British public quickly began to refer to pennies as "pee" when shortened, with "10p" pronounced as "ten pee" instead of "ten new pence".
 Other shortenings previously common, such as "tuppence", were now rarely heard, and terms such as "tanner" (used for the silver sixpence), which previously designated amounts of money, were no longer used.
 However, some slang terms, such as "quid" and "bob", previously used for pounds and shillings respectively, survived from predecimal times.
 Amounts denominated in guineas (21s or £1.05) were reserved still for specialist transactions, and continued to be used in the sale of horses and at some auctions, amongst others.